-- Complaint resolution that is high quality, independent, fair and timely, with an emphasis on early resolution, practical remedies for members of the public and improvements to public administration. - Improved public administration through own motion investigations, making practical recommendations for improvement and monitoring their implementation. - Review of certain child deaths and family and domestic violence fatalities, identifying patterns and trends and making recommendations to public authorities about ways to prevent or reduce these deaths. - Inspection of certain records and reports to ensure statutory compliance by WA Police Force and the Corruption and Crime Commission. - Collaboration with other Ombudsman and accountability agencies, raising community awareness, making our services accessible and promoting good decision making practices and complaint handling in public authorities. - Strong and effective governance and attracting, developing and retaining a skilled and valued workforce with a culture that supports high quality, responsive and efficient service.
+- Complaint resolution that is high quality, independent, fair and timely, with an emphasis on early resolution, practical remedies for members of the public and improvements to public administration. - Improved public administration through own motion investigations, making practical recommendations for improvement and monitoring their implementation. - Review of child deaths and family and domestic violence fatalities, identifying patterns and trends and making recommendations to public authorities about ways to prevent or reduce these deaths. - Protect children from harm by ensuring that organisations are preventing abuse of children involving any of the organisation's employees, and notifying the Ombudsman and taking appropriate action in response to allegations. - Keep under scrutiny the operation of, and the exercise of powers of relevant agencies under, specific legislation, and inspect the records of the WA Police Force and the Corruption and Crime Commission in relation to telecommunication interceptions to ensure statutory compliance. - Collaboration with other Ombudsman and accountability agencies, raising community awareness, making our services accessible and promoting good decision making practices and complaint handling in public authorities. - Strong and effective governance and attracting, developing and retaining a skilled and valued workforce with a culture that supports high quality, responsive and efficient service.